National Electrical Code Tips: Article 760, Fire Alarm Systems, Part 6

 - 760.139 provides the rules for installing conductors of different PLFA circuits, Class 2, Class 3, and Communications circuits in the same enclosure.
-Also applies if installed in the same cable, cable tray , raceway, or cable routing assembly.
+It also applies if those are installed in the same cable, cable tray , raceway, or cable routing assembly.

-- Notice that just previous to this point, we didn't mention Class 2 circuits.
+- Just previous to this point, we didn't mention Class 2 circuits.
 The same rule as 760.139(A) applies to them, but only if the insulation of the Class 2 conductors is at least at the level required by the PLFA circuits.
 That is, if your PLFA circuits require 600V insulation then so will any Class 2 circuit conductors you run with them [760.139(B].

 - For low-power network-powered broadband communications cables, 760.139(A) also applies [760.139(C)].

 - Audio system circuits described in 640.9(C) installed using Class 2 or Class 3 wiring methods cannot be installed with PLFA circuits (that is, 760.139(A) does not apply to them) [760.139(D)].